 With the Highline auto protection plan from Endurance, you can rest easy knowing that your Range Rover or any other Land Rover vehicle can get comprehensive breakdown protection without worrying about expensive out-of-pocket repair bills.
 Not only that, but new and existing customers will also receive 24/7 roadside assistance with any Endurance vehicle protection plan, including Highline.
 Additionally, you can gain access to a full year of exclusive Endurance Elite Benefits, including key fob replacement, tire repair, collision discounts, and more perks and savings for just a $20 activation fee.

-To learn more about how Endurance can help project your Range Rover or any other vehicle, give our award-winning care team a call at (800) 253-8203, or you can get started by requesting a free online quote.
+To learn more about how Endurance can help project your Range Rover or any other vehicle, call our award-winning care team at (800) 253-8203, or you can get started by requesting a free online quote.
 The Endurance blog can also be a fantastic resource where you can find even more articles on topics like DIY maintenance tips, vehicle buying guides, extended warranty coverage comparisons and more.

 More like this

 Increase Your Car’s Value with an Extended Car Warranty